8 Essential Tips for First-Time Landlords

 Being a landlord is not always easy—it involves time (tenant search), money (maintenance + repairs), and plenty of patience.
 The good news?
 You can benefit from lessons learned from a veteran property manager.

-Birds Nest Properties’ CEO and managing broker Jonathan Low has a 20-year+ history taking care of residential rental properties.
+Birds Nest Properties’ CEO and managing broker Jonathan Low has a 20-year history taking care of residential rental properties in Vancouver and its surrounding areas.
 Below, he shares the eight tips every new landlord should know to secure a positive—and profitable—experience.

 1. Attract quality tenants with a well-maintained property